 - Public Health Informatics (BMI 6701)

 The remainder of the 15 credit hours should be selected to meet your learning objectives.
 It is expected that at least 12 of the 15 required hours will be from the Nursing Informatics Program or the Biomedical Informatics Department course list.
 All of the existing courses offered in the departments will be available to certificate students, although the research courses are less appropriate.
-The courses offered through the Nursing Informatics Specialty are listed here.
+The overview of the available informatics-specific courses offered through the college of nursing is described here.

 Standard course prerequisite requirements will be followed as with degree-seeking students.
 Students must earn at least a B- in each course in order to receive credit for the certificate.
 A faculty advisor will be assigned to each student to guide them in selecting courses that best meet their needs.